water > overview > freshwater: lifeblood of the planet

 Still, national level calculations of water availability have serious shortcomings.
 In a number of countries, the overall access to water on a national level may be above the water stress or scarcity level.
 But taking a river basin perspective reveals that parts of many water-rich countries are running out of water.
 On a country-wide basis, for instance, the United States is relatively water-sufficient at 8,838 cubic metres per person per year.
 Yet the crowded Colorado River Basin has only slightly over 2,000 cubic meters per person per year, and the Rio Grande River Basin registers well within the water scarce category at 621 cubic meters per person per year.

 In order to address this shortcoming, the Pilot Analysis of Global Ecosystems, carried out by the World Resources Institute, calculated water availability and population pressures by river basin.
 Their analysis is even more sobering.
 This approach indicates that currently 2.3 billion people, or 41 per cent of the world�s population, live in water stressed areas.
-Of this total, 1.7 billion live in water scarce areas, with less than 1,000 cubic metres per person per year.
+Of this total, 1.7 billion live in water scarce areas, with less than 1,000 cubic meters per person per year.

 According to the PAGE analysis, by 2025, the number of people suffering from water stress or scarcity could swell to 3.5 billion people, or 48 per cent of the world�s projected population.
 Moreover, 2.4 billion of them are expected to live in water scarce regions.